qunitjs/qunit/docs/api/extension/QUnit.dump.parse.md

 This method does string serialization by parsing data structures and objects.
 It parses DOM elements to a string representation of their outer HTML.
 By default, nested structures will be displayed up to five levels deep.
 Anything beyond that is replaced by `[object Object]` and `[object Array]` placeholders.

-If you need more or less output, change the value of `QUnit.dump.maxDepth`, representing how deep the elements should be parsed.
+If you need more or less output, change the value of `QUnit.config.maxDepth`, representing how deep the elements should be parsed.

 ## Changelog